vatpac-technology/sops/docs/terminal/sydney.md

 ##### R481 COLO
 The **R481 COLO** [restricted area](../../controller-skills/sua/#restricted-areas) is used to facilitate higher-level military operations, such as [PJE](../../airwork/#parachute-operations) or local flight testing, above `A045`.

 Multiple YSSY and YSWS procedures transit the R481 COLO restricted area.
 When the area is activated, **SRA** must be extremely vigilant to ensure separation between PJE and transiting civil aircraft.
-Where possible, **SRA** should coordinate with neighbouring **SY TCU** sectors to assign additional requirements to climb above the vertical limits of the activation, or rerouted manually to avoid the area.
+Where possible, **SRA** should coordinate with neighbouring **SY TCU** sectors to assign additional requirements to climb above the vertical limits of the activation, or have the aircraft rerouted to avoid the area.

 !!! phraseology
 	*UPS136 has departed YSSY on the STUIE SID, bound for the Phillipines.
 The R481 restricted area has been activated `A045-A090`.*